 Grades will be based on exams, quizzes, pop quizzes, and possible critical thinking questions.
 Quizzes/study guides/supplementary materials/lecture power points/video lectures will be offered through Moodle.
-Chapters covered on each exam will each have their own guiz.
+Chapters covered on each exam will each have their own quiz.
 They need to be completed before the exam will open to you.
-The quizzes will be open until 11:59 pm (CST) before the exam.
-Pop quizzes, both for a grade and for self assessment will be offered occasionally in lecture/lab.
-They will be unannounced and cannot be made up under any circumstances.
 Class activities may include class discussions (in Moodle), where participation will be required.
-Some activities will be announced in advance and supporting material will be made available.
+Some activities may be announced in advance and supporting material will be made available.
 Exams can only be made up in extreme circumstances, and each student is only allowed to make up one exam during the semester.
 In the event that a makeup is needed, the student must take the exam within one week.
 After that time the total possible points for the exam will decrease by 10% each subsequent day.
 Make up exams may be offered in a different format than the original exam, including but not limited to essay or short answer.
 Late assignments of any kind will not be accepted.
 IT IS IMPORTANT FOR YOU TO CHECK YOUR GRADES ON MOODLE.
 IF YOU FIND THAT I HAVE MADE A MISTAKE WHILE ENTERING YOUR GRADE, YOU WILL HAVE ONE WEEK TO BRING IT TO MY ATTENTION, AFTER THAT GRADES ARE LOCKED IN MOODLE.